 You have probably heard the quote “Adopting one child won’t change the world: but for that child, the world will change.”
 While this is a true statement, one major thing is omitted: adoption will change the lives of everyone it touches.
 Once you see or learn of a child in need, you cannot walk away unchanged.
 Your eye affects your heart.
 It is likely that if you stumbled upon this article that you are, at the very least, curious about adoption, and—at the greatest—ready to dive in wholeheartedly and actively bring your child home.
 Maybe you are curious about what it takes to adopt in Tennessee.
 Whatever brought you here to read this humble article, I am grateful that you are here.
 This article will endeavor to give you the information you need to adopt in Tennessee and be prepared to have life be forever altered.
+Adoption in TN can change your life.
 (Please note that, while I have tried to be thorough, this article is no substitute for working with a licensed adoption professional.)

 Basic information regarding Adoption in Tennessee